RubenCastroCoding/Regex-Tutorial/README.md

 ### Bracket Expressions
 A bracket expression represents a character set via a list of characters enclosed by the square brackets: '[' and ']'  If it matches data character from the list to match the target string.

+### Character Classes
+ Character classes can tell the difference letters and digits and much more.
+ Here are 2 examples of character classes:
+ `\s`: Matches whitespace character.
+ `\t`: Matches a tab.